 - Low-density Polyethylene – The clear or transparent plastic shows incredible chemical resistance, flexibility, and waterproofing capacity.
 It is utilized to make a wide array of products – the most common applications being flexible packaging material, grocery bags, plastic wrap & films, and injection molded components.

-- High-density Polyethylene –Â The highly popular plastic material exhibits high impact strength and durability.
-It is commercially available in many variations, such as transparent and opaque, and like LDPE, it also demonstrates excellent chemical resistance.
-The most popular HDPE applications include automotive parts, toys, kitchen equipment, plumbing pipes, outdoor furniture, and structures.
+- It is commercially available in many variations, such as transparent and opaque, and like LDPE, it also demonstrates excellent chemical resistance.

-Although LDPE and HDPE are thermoplastic ethylene polymers, they have several differences in their properties, structure, and uses.
-One stark distinction between them is that the LDPE is more branched out in its structure than in perfect rows compared to HDPE.
 Branching occurs during polymerization, where polymer chains are attached with secondary polymer chains joined to them by replacing an atom in the primary chain with a monomer group.

-LDPE Vs HDPE: PropertiesÂ
+LDPE Vs HDPE: Properties

 Property | LDPE | HDPE |